GMP Standard Operating Procedures (SOP)

 Carefully roll down the leg part of the overshoe, exposing the inside while you are still wearing gloves.
 Slip out the foot and shoe and place the overshoes on the shelf or bench provided.

-The overshoes and the safety shoes may be removed together if this is preferred, provided the foot can be slipped into both after the next gowning.
+If preferred, the overshoes and safety shoes may be removed together, provided the foot can be slipped into both after the next gowning.
 This procedure cannot be carried out in Glass Sterile because glass fragments are carried into the change room on the soles of overshoes.

 Aseptic Gowning Validation